blakecwyu/Python_Machine_Learning/Project - Hotel Performance/README.md

    **Model**:
    - Decision Tree Classifier

-   **Goal**: To support future pricing strategies by identifying days that are more likely to have low occupancy so that targeted promotional or pricing actions can be taken.
+   **Goal**: Identify days likely to have low occupancy, enabling targeted promotions or pricing strategies.

-3. Classification: Grouping Day Types for Pricing Tiers
+3. Clustering – Grouping Day Types for Pricing Tiers
-   Use clustering to identify whether the **existing day types**, weekday, peak, holiday, are sufficient, or if more **refined day types** should be created to better support pricing strategies.
+   Use clustering to explore whether the existing day types (Weekday, Peak, Holiday) are sufficient or if more granular categories are needed.

    **Features**:
    - Room nights sold by market (FIT, GIT, Corp)